dobakay/pNode/README.md

 ##Before you begin:

 *	install NodeJS on computer
+*	set the GCM api key in your config.json file
 *	navigate in command line to the path where the project is downloaded and type in
 ```
 npm install